We couldn't copy the note. Please try again.

 - Return if symptoms worsen, if new symptoms develop such as vision changes or severe headache, or if symptoms do not improve with treatment

-- Referral to ER if difficulty swallowing, difficulty breathing, or severe headache occurs
+- Go to ER if difficulty swallowing, difficulty breathing, or severe headache occurs